SilviaDias16/SilviaDias16/README.md

 ### Welcome to my portfolio!
-I've been a Technical Author for more than 17 years, and have had the pleasure of working for some great companies in FinTech domain.
-My goal is to ensure that the documentation I create is easy to understand and meets customer needs.
+With over 17 years of experience as a Technical Author, I've had the privilege of collaborating with esteemed companies within the FinTech domain.
+Throughout my career, my primary objective has been to craft documentation that is not only easily understandable but also precisely tailored to meet the needs of customers.

-Since most of my work as been under non-disclosure agreement, I am unable to share the actual work samples.
-However, I've created some samples for my portfolio purpose, which will give you an idea of my writing and documenting skills.
+Given the nature of my work, the majority of my projects have been conducted under non-disclosure agreements.
+As such, I am regrettably unable to provide direct access to my comprehensive portfolio.
+However, I have meticulously prepared representative samples that encapsulate the essence of my writing and documentation prowess.

+These samples serve as a testament to my commitment to clarity, accuracy, and customer-centricity in all my endeavors.
+While they may not reflect specific client projects, they offer a glimpse into the caliber of work you can expect from me.

 <!--
 **SilviaDias16/SilviaDias16** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.